run-ai/docs/docs/admin/runai-setup/authentication/sso.md

     6. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
 (Default is 60 minutes)

 !!!
 Important Note
-    Upon pressing `Save`, all existing users will be rendered non-functional, and the only valid user will be the *Administrator email* entered above.
-You can always revert by disabling *Login via SSO*.
+    When pressing `Save`, all existing users will be rendered non-functional.
+You can always revert by deleting the identity provider.

 ### Test